Mount Sungay

-The Tagaytay ridge also contains the Matang Tubig (Eye of the Water) spring which is used for irrigation and for powering a small hydroelectric plant.
-The 19th century artesian spring produces around 3000 gallons of water per minute.

 Destruction

 The mountain peak was previously much higher with an elevation of 752 m, Its former profile, "a sharp peak at the eastern end of a table of land (Tagaytay Ridge)", was one of the visible landmarks used by early navigators when sailing to and around Manila Bay.
 It was conical in shape with steep sides deemed "inaccessible", topped by distinct rock formations that resembled horns, (Tagalog: sungay), hence the name.

-Mount Sungay was destroyed with the 1979 construction of First Lady Imelda Marcos's Palace in the Sky, a mansion originally intended as a guesthouse for former California Governor Ronald Reagan (who never arrived).
-This drastically changed the landscape of the Cavite highland, as the mountain was leveled to about half of its former prominence to accommodate the structure.
+Mount Sungay was destroyed with the 1979 construction of First Lady Imelda Marcos's Palace in the Sky, a mansion originally intended as a guesthouse for former California Governor Ronald Reagan, who never arrived.
+This drastically changed the landscape of the Cavite highland, as the mountain was levelled to about half of its former height for the structure.
 The mansion remained unfinished after the People Power Revolution in 1986 that toppled the dictatorship of President Ferdinand Marcos.
-The new government renamed it the People's Park in the Sky, to show the excesses of the ousted regime.
+The new government renamed it the People's Park in the Sky, kept to show the excesses of the ousted regime.